 Creating a Mutant Primer or Molecule -- After you have made changes to the bases shown in this display (introduced a mutation), you can click Tools, Create Mutant to have the program create a primer or molecule that contains the modified bases.
 If you select the option to create a mutated molecule, the program will enter the molecule to the molecule list and then open the molecule viewer window for this new molecule.
-If you select the option to create a primer (usually PCR).
+If you select the option to create a primer with the mutation, you can specify the criteria type you want to use to evaluate the primer (usually PCR).
 The program will select a primer length that includes your modified bases and you can indicate if you want the complement strand to be used.
 The program will analyze all possible primers that would include the mutated bases and select the best choice, opening the primer viewer window for this primer.
 You can analyze this primer, give it a more meaningful name and description, and save the primer to disk.